maheshwaghmare/copy-the-code/readme.txt

 Yes, We have added `!important` for the Copy button to keep the button style same for each theme.
 We have tested below themes.

 == Changelog ==

+= 2.0.0 =

+* Tweak: Create a new post copy to clipboard post depends on the old user settings.
+* Deprecated: Removed the filter `copy_the_code_enabled` which is no more useful.
+* Deprecated: Removed the option `Copy the content` which is no more useful.
+Will add the support though filter if required.
+* New: Added custom post type support to add multiple copy to clipboard buttons with different selectors and styles.
+* New: Improve the UI with live preview.
+* New: Added the new `SVG Icon` button style to show the SVG icon instead of button.
+* New: Added inside and outside position support for the new style SVG Icon.
+* New: Added the new `Cover` style to copy the small element in which we could not add the copy button.
+Such as Emoji and Symbols.

 = 1.7.5 =